vireshpati/trajectory-inference/README.md

-This repository includes cross-comparison performance testing for the trajectory inference methods put forward by the papers below on their respective datasets.
+(WIP) This repository includes cross-comparison performance testing for the trajectory inference methods put forward by the papers below on their respective datasets.

 For up-to-date documents on overleaf : https://github.com/vireshpati/AI4TS-2025-Spring